History Of Public Footwear

 Public figures and military personnel had special shoes.

-Still, slaves and poor often lived barefoot.
+Still, slaves and the poor often lived barefoot.

 China and Japan had their own development: